-I talked to Di about it and she responded: “Can’t you just teach people how to see then?
+I talked to my wife about it and she responded: “Can’t you just teach people how to see then?
 You taught me how to see.”

 And that stopped me in my tracks.

-You see, I had taught Di to ‘see’.
+You see, I had taught my wife to ‘see’.
 When we met she was the most intensely dreamy person who lived totally in her head.

 But now, after spending time together, she’ll often point out interesting light to me!
 She notices her surroundings, colours and textures in a really compelling way.